Bathrooms

 be avoided.
 Brush or roll an activator on the back of prepasted

 wallpapers.
-This will make it much easier to work with each strip
+This will make it much easier to work with each sheet

 |